The Complete Guide for Deprecation Warnings in Rails

 production.log might have a lot of noise.

 Once you have all the deprecation warnings (or most of them) from your application, it is a good idea to track them as if they were issues.
-You can use the project management tool of your preference (we use Pivotal Tracker) and create a story in the backlog for each root cause of the deprecation warnings.
+You can use the project management tool of your preference and create an issue in the backlog for each root cause of the deprecation warnings.
 That way it makes things a lot easier when it comes to code review and organization in general.

 Also, it is a good idea to prioritize the deprecation warnings based on the frequency that they occur.
 That way, you make sure you first work on the ones that fix the largest amount of errors for the next Rails version.
 You will clearly see that if you are using dual booting in your app.